 Emotional skills

--The first goal is to solve the puzzle, the next goal will be a series of strategies your child comes up with to solve the puzzle.
+*Setting goals-The first goal is to solve the puzzle, the next goal will be a series of strategies your child comes up with to solve the puzzle.
 Such as putting familiar shapes or colors in one pile for future reference.

 *Patience- Puzzles are not like sports, you can’t just step up to the plate and swing until you knock it out of the park.
 You must practice patience and slowly work through the puzzle before you reach the ending.